New hockey team coming to Baton Rouge starting in the fall after Zydeco departure

 The new team will, like the Zydeco, be a member of the FPHL.

-The future of hockey in Baton Rouge has been up in the air for the past few weeks, with rumors swirling that the Zydeco would be leaving the Capital City after only a few years in Baton Rouge.
+The future of hockey in Baton Rouge has been up in the air for the past few weeks, with rumors swirling that the Zydeco would be leaving the Capital City after three seasons in Baton Rouge.

 Trending News

-No official confirmation came one way or the other about the fate of hockey at the River Center, with River Center officials only saying they worked hard to keep the team in downtown Baton Rouge.
+Until Wednesday, there was no official confirmation one way or the other about the fate of hockey at the River Center, with River Center officials previously saying they worked hard to keep the Zydeco in downtown Baton Rouge.

+Jacob Hector, one of the local members of the new team's ownership consortium, said that he felt the owners of the Zyedeo mistreated the team's sponsors, adding that there was a "big lack of communication."

+"[We want to] find ways to make sure that never happens again," Hector said.

 Matt Pace, who works with the ownership of the Binghampton team, said that Baton Rouge stood out to him as a home for a new team.